Topics

 • Set this option if you want to make sure to include a leader or other person in the game.

-• You can set this status by pressing and holding the button when you are in the "Participation" status above.
+• You can set this status by pressing and holding the Participate button.

 [diagram]Break status